kwilteam/kwil-db/UPGRADING.md

 #### `core/types/transactions`

-- **Note**: Most users do not need to be concserned with these changes as the `core/client` and `core/rpc/...` packages handle their use.
+- **Note**: Most users do not need to be concerned with these changes as the `core/client` and `core/rpc/...` packages handle their use.
 - Added the helper function `UnmarshalPayload` to assist in unmarshaling payloads from `byte[]` give its `PayloadType`.
 - Added new `TxCode` values: